waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Key Items & HM Usage
 *   **SQUIRTBOTTLE:** Used to wake up the Sudowoodo blocking Route 36.
 *   **HM01 (CUT):** Cuts small trees.
 Learned by Feraligatr.
 *   **HM02 (FLY):** Allows instant travel to previously visited towns.
-Received from Chuck's wife in Cianwood City. **Currently Unreliable:** Using Fly causes unexpected warps to random locations. **Hypothesis:** This is a story-based block, not a bug, possibly related to the Radio Tower or Lake of Rage events. **Test:** After the next major story progression (e.g., Mahogany Gym), attempt to use Fly again.
+Received from Chuck's wife in Cianwood City. **Currently Unreliable.** **Hypothesis:** This is a story-based block, not a bug, possibly related to the Radio Tower or Lake of Rage events. **Test:** After the next major story progression (e.g., Mahogany Gym), attempt to use Fly again.
 *   **HM03 (SURF):** Allows travel over water.
 Learned by Feraligatr.
 *   **HM04 (STRENGTH):** Moves large boulders.
 *   **HM05 (FLASH):** Illuminates dark caves.
 Learned by Hoothoot.